cu-nil/cu-nil.github.io/collections/_memos/study-design-memo-1.md

 designs — including true and natural experiments — requires analysts to invoke assumptions about the process that gives rise to observed data (106)."
-For me, here finally lies the subtle but crucial point of his argument: all of the above remains true not just for natural experiments, but for strong research study design in computational humanities more generally.
+For me, here finally lies the subtle but crucial point of his argument: all of the above remains true not just for natural experiments, but for strong research study design in computational humanities and social sciences more generally.
+Christopher H. Achen makes a similar point in his wonderful paper on "Garbage-Can Regressions," arguing for a more a "sophisticated simplicity" in study design and a more "creative engagement with the data."

 The "study-design" mindset fits well with my organic inclinations as a humanist.
 I don't normally reason by data manipulation.
 The vagrancies of culture force me to think contextually: in terms of processes, timelines, relationships, narratives.
 And I would like to remain in that